agentlang-ai/agentlang-docs/docs/language/kernel/identity.md

 The `:ConfirmationCode` attribute must be set to the confirmation-code received in the email.

-To login to the fractl application, the user can call the `POST /_login` endpoint with an object of the `:UserLogin` event in the request body.
+To login to the Fractl application, the user can call the `POST /_login` endpoint with an object of the `:UserLogin` event in the request body.

 ```clojure